zaksabeast/PokemonRNGGuides/guides/xy/en/Trainer ID RNg.md

 - In the upper right hand corner select your game version and click the "Advance" option.
     - Seed and TSV can be blank.
 - In the ID tab fill in your desired TID, SID, or TSV.
-- Under Frame Range start from 0
+- Under Frame Range start from 0.
 - 3DSRNGTool can search for multiple numbers in part or in full.
 	- Finding a specific TID/SID/TSV combination will be very rare.
 It is advised to only RNG for one or the other.
 ### Game Setup
 - Load BootNTR Selector, then the game.
 - Select game language.
-	- N3DS users can run the game at N3DS speeds using L2+ clock in the Rosalina menu options.
+	- N3DS users can run the game at N3DS speeds by enabling L2 cache + 804 MHz  in the Rosalina menu options under N3DS menu.
 This will speed up the game while PCalc is running.
 - Play the game until this screen appears.
 - Pause the game by pressing `Start+Select`